Mercerenies/latitude/docs/tutorial/io.md

 system to treat new lines differently.
 So the four valid mode strings
 are: `r`, `w`, `rb`, `wb`.

+## Formatted Printing

+Output stream objects also provide a `printf` method, for formatted printing.
+The stream `printf` method takes a formatter as its first argument, followed by any arguments to be forwarded to the formatter.
+The formatter can be any procedure-like object: that is, any object which responds to the `call` message.<sup><a name="footnote-02a" href="#user-content-footnote-02f">2</a></sup> However, most likely we will be using the `FormatString` object from the `'format` module, which was built for this purpose.

+    use 'format importAllSigils.

+    $stdout puts: "Name: ".
+    yourName := $stdin readln.
+    $stdout puts: "Age: ".
+    yourAge := { $stdin readln toInt. } catch (err InputError) do { "<unknown>". }.
+    $stdout printf: ~fmt "Hello, ~A! (age ~A)", yourName, yourAge.

+The `~fmt` bit begins a sigil expression, which in this case is simply a concise shortcut to constructing a `FormatString` object.
+The format string object supports the following directives.

+ * `~S` consumes one argument and calls `toString` on it.
+ * `~A` consumes one argument and calls `pretty` on it.
+ * `~~` prints a literal tilde.

+In this case, we use the second variant. `pretty` delegates to `toString` in most cases; for strings, `pretty` will return the string itself, whereas `toString` will place quotes around it.
+In general, `toString` should produce relatively machine-readable output, whereas `pretty` is free to make its output more user-friendly.

 [[up](.)]
 <br/>[[prev - Advanced Flow Control](cont.md)]